 The Wills, Probate, & Guardianship Clinic is supervised and managed by Professor Martina E. Cartwright.
-Student attorneys in the WP&G Clinic represent clients the areas of probate, guardianship, and small estate planning.
+Student attorneys in the WPG Clinic represent clients the areas of probate, guardianship, and small estate planning.
 Probate matters include, but is not limited to, testate, intestate estates, administration of estates.
 Guardianship matters involve assisting a parent or close relative who is seeking guardianship or an alternative for an incapacitated adult or minor.
 Small estate planning involves preparing an array of documents for execution.
-The WP&G Clinic's primary goals are to provide law students with a quality experiential legal education and to provide high-quality legal services to indigent refugees and immigrants who would otherwise lack access to social justice.
+The WPG Clinic's primary goals are two-fold: (1) prepare law students for the practice of law by providing a quality experiential legal education and (2) provide high-quality legal services to indigent clients otherwise lacking access to social justice.

-The course has two components: (1) practicum -Civil Law Clinic and (2) classroom -Civil Trial Practice.
-Students earn four credit hours for the practicum component and two credit hours for the classroom component.
+The WPG clinic has two components: (1) Civil Law Clinic (practicum) and (2) Civil Trial Practice (instruction/simulation).
+Students earn four credit hours for the practicum and two credit hours for the instruction/simulation course.
 Students must enroll in the Civil Trial Practice course.
-Students participate in an initial orientation or boot camp before the semester begins.
-Further information regarding the dates and times must be obtained from the clinic's supervising attorney.

-During the semester, each student is expected to maintain 5-7 cases.
+During the semester, each student is expected to maintain a docket of 5-7 cases.
 Students will have opportunities to appear in court and represent clients in both contested as well as uncontested matters.
-Students are responsible for drafting all pleadings-initial and responsive, discovery, etc. Students are also responsible for drafting estate planning documents, such as Transfer on Death deeds, Wills, Statutory Durable Powers of Attorney, Medical Powers of Attorney, and Physicians Directives.
-As part of that work, students conduct all factual investigations; interview clients and witnesses, prepare clients and witnesses for trial.
+Students are responsible for drafting all pleadings--initial and responsive, discovery, orders and judgments.
+Students are also responsible for drafting estate planning documents, such as: Transfer on Death deeds, Wills, Statutory Durable Powers of Attorney, Medical Powers of Attorney, and Physicians Directives.
+Finally, students conduct all factual investigations; interview clients and witnesses, prepare clients and witnesses for trial.
 Students also counsel clients on estate planning matters.
 All students also attend regularly scheduled individual supervision meetings with the clinic's supervising attorney to develop and review legal issues; develop and evaluate all strategic options in the case; and examine ethical, moral, and cultural issues that arise in the course of the work.